The Internet Code: Protecting your rights

 Easy to understand contracts

-- You get information in writing about policies for service calls, outages, security deposits and disconnections.
+- You receive written information about policies for service calls, outages, security deposits and disconnections.

 - You get clear information about prices, bundles, promotions and time-limited discounts.

-- The ISP must spell out key contract terms when you agree to a contract.
+- Your ISP must clearly explain the key terms of your contract when you agree to it.

 Bill shock protection

-- The ISP must let you know when you’re getting close to or have reached your data limit.
+- You are notified when you’re close to or have reached your data limit.

-- If the contract doesn’t match the offer, you can cancel within 45 days with no fees.
+- If the contract doesn’t match the offer, you can cancel within 45 days without paying fees.

-- If your contract has an early cancellation fee, you get a trial period of at least 15 days.
+- If your contract includes an early cancellation fee, you get a trial period of at least 15 days.

 Having issues with your ISP